nrichards/mdpicgen/README.md

 formatted key sequences [configurable] found in Markdown tables with first columns labelled "Button" [also configurable].
 Layers will be composited into images according to the sequences and saved.
 Images will linked into Markdown in the second column, after the "Button" column.
-Markdown will be dumped to stdout.

 positional arguments:
   md_file               Input filename for the Markdown file